pachterlab/CBP_2022/README.md

-# CBP_2021
+# CBP_2022

-Notebooks for reproducing all figures and analysis in the *The Specious Art of Single-Cell Genomics* [preprint](https://www.biorxiv.org/content/10.1101/2021.08.25.457696v1).
+Notebooks for reproducing all MCML figures and analysis for single-cell datasets.

 ## Getting Started